lukethelehman/Settled-Ground/README.md

 void stashResource()
   keepGoing gets true
   while keepGoing
     print "What resource would you like to stash.
 "1.)Wood 2.)Stone ...
-Please enter (0-3)" store response in response
+Please enter (1-4)" store getInt() in response
+      if response is >= 1 and <= 4
         if inventory[response] is not equal to 0 add one to inventory[POINTS]
           subtract one from inventory[response]
           print "you stashed one" itemStrings[response] to gain one point" keepGoing gets false
       else if inventory[response] = 0
         print "No item to stash"
       else